This year, to celebrate International Women's Day 2019, we went to our network to ask them one question:

 We can all benefit from more diverse teams which leverage the talent in our industry – fostering a better culture and producing better work.
 And we can only do this by supporting each other to move forward together.

-Global VP - Corporate Brand and Purpose at Mars
+Global VP - Corporate Brand and Purpose

 We are moving in the right direction, but the pace simply isn’t fast enough.
 Each of us needs to play a role by doing three things - be visible, be demanding and be supportive.